About the course

 Our courses are designed to foster the business leaders of the future who, through creativity, innovation and ethical awareness, can meet the many challenges that the international business world continues to present.

 Many of our students enjoy roles in areas such as financial analysis, management, public administration and accountancy.
-In 2014, 87% of all of our Masters leavers were in work or further study within six months of graduating.
 Many also use their new skills and experience to start their own businesses.

 The School’s dedicated employability team work closely with the University’s careers advice services to help you to find work experience, internships, placements, and voluntary opportunities.